ALi3naTEd0/RateMe/README.md

 ## Features

-- 🎵 **Album Search**: Search iTunes or paste Bandcamp URLs to find albums
+- **Multi-Platform Support**: Rate albums from both Apple Music and Bandcamp
-- ⭐ **Rating System**: Rate individual tracks from 0 to 10
+- **Track-by-Track Rating**: Rate individual tracks on a 0-10 scale
-- 📊 **Statistics**: View average ratings and album statistics
-- 📱 **Multi-platform Support**: Works on Android, Windows, Linux and macOS
-- 🎨 **Dark/Light Theme**: Toggle between light and dark modes
-- 📁 **Custom Lists**: Create and manage custom album collections
+- **Custom Lists**: Organize albums into custom lists (e.g., "Best of 2023", "Prog Rock", etc.)
+- **Data Export/Import**: Easily backup and restore your collection
-- 📷 **Share Images**: Generate and share album ratings as images
+- **Share as Images**: Generate beautiful images of your ratings to share on social media
-- 💾 **Data Management**:
-  - Import/Export complete data backups
-  - Import/Export individual album data
-  - Backup data in JSON format
-- 🌐 **External Integration**: Quick access to RateYourMusic for additional info
+- **Clipboard Detection**: Automatically detects Apple Music and Bandcamp URLs from clipboard
+- **Unified Data Model**: Compatible data structure across different music platforms
+- **Dark Mode**: Choose between light and dark themes
+- **Custom Colors**: Personalize the app with your preferred color scheme
+- **Offline Support**: Access your saved albums and ratings without an internet connection
+- **One-Touch Import/Export**: Quickly import/export individual albums or your entire collection

 ## Screenshots